Sharma-Pranav/forecast-sandbox-lite/README.md

 * 50,000+ fresh SKU time series
 * full product hierarchy: city → store → category → SKU
 * sales, stockout hours, discount, promotion, temperature, precipitation, humidity, wind
-* highly intermittent + volatile patterns typical of fresh operations
+* highly intermittent and volatile patterns typical of fresh operations
-* multiple behavioral regimes (smooth, erratic, intermittent, lumpy)
+* multiple behavioral structures (smooth, erratic, intermittent, lumpy)

 ### **How This Dataset Is Used in the Sandbox**

 * A **stratified SKU subset** was sampled to preserve the **original ADI–CV² distribution**.
-* Each sampled SKU retains **full historical trajectory**.
+* Each sampled SKU retains its **full historical trajectory**.
 * **Sales values were scaled ×100** to remove decimal-range noise (e.g., 0.1 → 10).
 * No raw dataset files are redistributed — only processed evaluation inputs.